Sixth Form Applications for September 2023

-Welcome to our virtual Open Evening for admission to the Sixth Form in September 2021
+Applications are now welcome for admission to join the Sixth Form in September 2023

-Please watch the presentation from the Headmaster and Senior Staff below.
+You can watch the presentation from 2022 below.
 If you scroll down you can also view some of students talking about their experiences at The Heathland and watch our Sixth Form promotional video.

 In order to find out more about the courses we offer, please click on the ‘Courses’ button and read about the subjects you are interested in studying.
 You will also see that our subject leaders have produced short videos to tell you a little more about their subject.